javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

   }

   connectedCallback() {
-    // browser calls it when the element is added to the document
+    // browser calls this method when the element is added to the document
     // (can be called many times if an element is repeatedly added/removed) }

   disconnectedCallback() {
-    // browser calls it when the element is removed from the document
+    // browser calls this method when the element is removed from the document
     // (can be called many times if an element is repeatedly added/removed) }